The Shrouds Release Date, Storyline, and Everything You Need to Know

 Issues And Adjustments For Casting

 Before filming started, several casting decisions for “The Shrouds” were made and changed.
-To properly announce the project back in May 2022, Vincent Cassel was attached to portray the lead role of Karsh, a part that is guaranteed to need all the emotional depth and intensity Cassel could bring to the role.
+To properly announce the project back in May 2022, Vincent Cassel was attached to portray the lead role of Karsh, a part that would undoubtedly require all the emotional depth and intensity Cassel could bring to the role.

 Léa Seydoux was cast in September 2022, but by April 2023, Diane Kruger had replaced her as Karsh’s wife and sister.
 Guy Pearce and Sandrine Holt also joined the cast around the same time, creating a superior ensemble for the film.